Command surgeon promoted to colonel during ceremony at 20th CBRNE Command

+ABERDEEN PROVING GROUND, Md. – The command surgeon for the U.S. military’s premier all hazards formation was promoted to colonel during a widely attended ceremony on Aberdeen Proving Ground, June 9.

-Col. Michael R. Boivin speaks at his promotion ceremony at the 20th Chemical, Biological, Radiological, Nuclear, Explosives (CBRNE) Command Headquarters on Aberdeen Proving Ground, Maryland, June 9.
-Boivin is the command surgeon for the 20th CBRNE Command.
-U.S. Army photo by Marshall R. Mason.
+Col. Michael R. Boivin was promoted to his current rank at the 20th Chemical, Biological, Radiological, Nuclear, Explosives (CBRNE) Command Headquarters.

+The ceremony was hosted by Col. Benjamin N. Palmer, the director of the Public Health Directorate in the U.S. Army’s Office of the Surgeon General.

+Brig.
+Gen. Daryl O. Hood, the commanding general of the 20th CBRNE Command, and many other senior command leaders attended the event.

 |Date Taken: